 Roles of the RAF Music Services

-The RAF Salon Orchestra: The RAF Salon Orchestra is a seven-piece strings and piano ensemble that performs for Royal, state, and ceremonial occasions across the UK and around the world.
-The Orchestra’s roots are traceable to 1937 when a number of London’s finest string players were recruited for the RAF Symphony Orchestra which found eminence in the war years.
-As national service came to an end, the Symphony Orchestra was significantly reduced and the Salon Orchestra was established in 1949.
-Today, this versatile ensemble performs in a variety of settings from intimate formal dinners to prestigious concert venues with some of the biggest names in the music industry.
+The Royal Air Force Salon Orchestra, based at RAF Northolt, is a 7-piece strings and piano ensemble that performs for Royal, State, and ceremonial occasions across the UK and around the world.
+The Orchestra’s roots are traceable to 1937 when some of London’s finest string players were recruited for the RAF Symphony Orchestra, which found eminence in the war years.
+As National Service came to an end, the RAF Symphony Orchestra was significantly reduced, and the RAF Salon Orchestra was established in 1949.
+Today, this versatile ensemble performs in a variety of settings from intimate formal dinners to prestigious concert venues.